christiam/web-blast-k8s/README.md

 * show k8s cluster information
 * Check that the web application is running.

+To see the web application, point your web browser to the IP address provided by the output of the command `make ip`.

+To shutdown all the resources instantiated by this demo, run `make distclean`.

 ## Requirements

 * [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) from the GNU gettext utilities package